 What do you see as the most likely barriers to the success of telemedicine in the areas of radiology, behavioral health and intensive care?

-most likely barriers to the success of telemedicine – For this assignment you will read the Case Study brief below and write a 3 page paper including a brief abstract page that is APA style formatted, on these questions.
+Most likely barriers to the success of telemedicine – For this assignment you will read the Case Study brief below and write a 3 page paper including a brief abstract page that is APA style formatted, on these questions.

-most likely barriers to the success of telemedicine Questions:
+Barriers to the success of telemedicine Questions:

 1. What do you see as the most likely barriers to the success of telemedicine in the areas of radiology, behavioral health and intensive care?
 Which of these areas do you think would be the easiest to transition into telemedicine?
 Which would be the hardest?
 Why.